mhijack/tic-tac-toe/README.md

   A tic-tac-toe game built with React.

+  A working demo of the game is available via [codepen](https://codepen.io/mhijack/full/gzLYRa/).

 # Features

   1. Display the location for each move in the format (col, row) in the move history list.